MS&T Travel Grants

 Steel to Students Training Program (Travel Grants)

 The AIST Foundation is pleased to announce the Steel to Students Training Program.
-This initiative will provide up to US$1,000 in assistance for undergraduate and graduate-level students to attend AIST’s Specialty Training Conferences.
+This initiative will provide up to US$600 in assistance for undergraduate and graduate-level students to attend AIST’s Technology Training Conferences.
 AIST represents individual members in the iron and steel community from more than 70 countries around the world.
-Specialty Training Conferences are an integral component in facilitating the exchange of ideas and strengthening AIST’s global network.
-AIST’s Technology Committees offer steel industry professionals the opportunity to participate in the organization through the Specialty Training Conferences.
-This program will provide students with increased opportunities to become familiar with Technology Committees and learn firsthand from industry leaders in various steelmaking fields.
+Technology Training Conferences are an integral component in facilitating the exchange of ideas and strengthening AIST’s global network.

 ASM Student Chapter Travel Grants/ Scholarships